 However, in 2018, December 24 and December 31 both fall on Mondays, making it more attractive to "swap" holidays.
-It is expected that patron usage would be light on those two Mondays and that many Staff would seek vacation on those days, which would be difficult to accommodate.
-Accordingly, management collected input from Staff and Library partners regarding whether to offer "in lieu" days in 2018.
-Based upon Staff's favorable response, the Executive Director recommends setting December 24 and 31 as holidays in lieu of February 12 and October 8 in 2018.
+Accordingly, management is collecting input from Staff and Library partners regarding whether to offer any "in lieu" days in 2018.
+If the information is available prior to the Board meeting, we will provide an update to the Board.
+Otherwise, we are requesting that the Board authorize the Executive Director to make the determination of whether to offer "in lieu" days in 2018.